 In 1982, while racing Super Karts, I had a serious accident that damaged my spinal cord and left me

 a paraplegic.
-Using a wheelchair for my mobility hasn’t slowed me down and over the years I have played top level wheelchair basketball, travelled
+Using a wheelchair for my mobility hasn’t slowed me down much and over the years I have undertaken a number of interesting projects in my “Man-Cave”.

-Getting a bit more mature, with no kids at home and a bit of money available I decided it was time to
+Being a bit more mature, with no kids at home and a bit of money available I decided it was time to

 indulge in the classic cars that I had admired for years.
 I had been to the car shows, concourses

 and show and shines etc. and I had read all the relevant magazines from cover to cover since before I could drive.

 Now was the time to take the plunge and buy a classic/collectible car that I could be proud of - not

 just everyday transport but a car to be admired and saved for future generations that would only come out of the garage on sunny weekends.

 I had trained as a Panel Beater in the 70’s but hadn’t worked in the trade for over 20 years.
 The

 The final decision to undertake the restoration was made when a good friend put up his hand to

 saw his involvement in this project as his way of “owning” a classic Jaguar restoration.
 He has done a magnificent job of restoring a mid 70’s Suzuki motorcycle

 and I must admit that without Malcolm’s help the Jag restoration would not have been possible.

-was informative and entertaining.
+I hope your visit to this site is informative and entertaining.
 Feel free to E-mail me with any comments, suggestions or questions.

-Proud Jaguar XJC owner & restorer
+Proud (previous) Jaguar XJC owner & restorer